 This type of modeling includes contingent planning, which recognizes that survivors may have special needs and different incomes.
 Key variables – age of retirement, Social Security benefits, and tax-deferred assets withdrawals, for example – can be changed to determine how theses factors alter the maximum sustainable living standard.

 The insurance recommendations are substantially different from those of the conventional methods.
-This type of approach (in theory) would allow the agent/representative to use a more comprehensive base to determine life insurance needs rather than the historical guessing/estimated theory.
+This type of approach (in theory) would allow the agent or representative to use a more comprehensive base to determine life insurance needs rather than the historical guessing or estimated theory.
 Without economic modeling process, there is no mathematical ability for determining an appropriate amount of insurance.

-A benefit of this approach is that it incorporates the fact that as other assets grows; the need for life insurance to replace income will diminish.
+A benefit of this approach is that it incorporates the fact that as other assets grow; the need for life insurance to replace income will diminish.

 The downside of this approach is that it depends on a large number of assumptions and the more assumptions that are relied upon, the greater the chance that the calculation will be further off.
 The other issue is the complexity of this type of model.

 The Life Foundation and ESPlanner have both developed a simple, easy-to-use program, which can calculate an individual’s life insurance needs.
-Both of these programs are based off this mathematical approach.
+Both of these programs are based on this mathematical approach.